kiegroup/kie-wb-distributions/kie-eap-integration/README.md

 How to add static dependencies
 ------------------------------

-You can add specific custom inter-module dependencies if Maven do not resolve them for any reason.
+You can add custom module dependencies for a given static or dynamic module if Maven do not resolve them for any reason.

+**Adding a dependency from a static module to another static module**
 This example adds a static dependency from module <code>org.jbpm</code> to module <code>org.drools</code>:

-1.- Edit the pom file for the <code>org.jbpm</code> module, located at <code>kie-eap-modules/kie-eap-static-modules/org-jbpm</code>
+1. Edit the pom file for the <code>org.jbpm</code> module, located at <code>kie-eap-modules/kie-eap-static-modules/org-jbpm</code>
-2.- Add a new maven property:
+2. Add a new maven property:
     - Named <code>module.dependencies</code>
     - The value is a comma separated names of modules to depend on, in format <code>module:slot</code>.
 You can use maven properties as <code>${project.version}</code>
-    In this example: <code><module.dependencies>org.drools:${project.version}</module.dependencies></code>
+    In this example: <code>&lt;module.dependencies&gt;org.drools:${project.version}&lt;/module.dependencies&gt;</code>
-3.- Build and install the <code>org.jbpm</code> maven module.
+3. Build and install the <code>org.jbpm</code> maven module.
-4.- Build and install the static layer distribution and the web application distribution, if necessary.
+4. Build and install the static layer distribution and the web application distribution, if necessary.

+**Adding a dependency from a dynamic module to another dynamic module**
+Dynamic modules (EAR/WAR) can have dependencies to another dynamic modules too, by adding a <code>jboss-all.xml</code> descriptor file.

+This example adds a dependency from dynamic module <code>org.jbpm.dashbuilder</code> to module <code>org-kie-wb-webapp</code>:

+1. Edit the pom file for the <code>org.jbpm.dashbuilder</code> module, located at <code>kie-eap-modules/kie-eap-dynamic-modules/org-jbpm-dashbuilder-webapp</code>
+2. Add a new maven property:
+    - Named <code>module.add-jboss-all</code>
+    - Use <code>true</code> as value if you want to add the <code>jboss-all.xml</code> file in the generated webapp.
+    In this example: <code>&lt;module.add-jboss-all&gt;true&lt;/module.add-jboss-all&gt;</code>
+3. In the project that build these dynamic modules, add a maven property named <code>jboss-all-<dynamic_module_name></code>.
+The value for this property must be the name for the final assembled dependant webapp.
+In this example:
+    - Consider the final assembled skinny kie-wb-webapp will be named <code>kie-wb-webapp-modules.war</code>,
+    - Then, you must add a maven property as: <code>&lt;jboss-all-org.jbpm.dashbuilder&gt;kie-wb-webapp-modules.war&lt;/jboss-all-org.jbpm.dashbuilder&gt;</code>
+3. Build and install the <code>org.jbpm.dashbuilder</code> maven module.
+4. Build and install the dynamic layer distribution of this web application distribution.

 How to create a static module definition
 ----------------------------------------